 Aspire now has 40 community-based schools serving over 16,600 students in California and Tennessee.
 Our schools range from TK through 12th grade, and College For Certain is the focus for every age group.
 Teachers and parents partner closely to ensure students are prepared to succeed in college, career, and life.

-Every student is prepared to earn a college degree.
+Aspire’s vision: Every student is prepared to earn a college degree.

-To open and operate small, high-quality charter schools in low-income neighborhoods, in order to:
+Aspire’s mission is to open and operate small, high-quality charter schools in low-income neighborhoods, in order to: